nico-aero/Detox/docs/Introduction.Android.md

 #### 6. Enable clear-text (unencrypted) traffic for Detox

-Starting Android SDK v28, Google have disabled all clear-text network traffic by default.
+Starting from Android SDK API level 28, Google have disabled all clear-text network traffic by default.
 Namely, unless explicitly configured, all of your application’s outgoing unencrypted traffic (i.e. non-TLS using HTTP rather than HTTPS) is blocked by the device.

 For Detox to work, Detox test code running on the device must connect to the test-running host through it’s virtual localhost interface<sup>(*)</sup> using simple HTTP traffic.
 Therefore, the following network-security exemption configuration must be applied --